ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IConstellationConstraintRestriction.rst

 IConstellationConstraintRestriction
 ===================================

-.. py:class:: IConstellationConstraintRestriction
+.. py:class:: ansys.stk.core.stkobjects.IConstellationConstraintRestriction

    object

    A base interface for all interfaces returned by the Restriction property of the IAgCnConstraints interface.
 It can be cast to IAgCnCnstrObjectRestriction.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IConstellationConstraintRestriction

 Overview
 --------